 Implicit Theft

-But contracts are not enforceable because failure to perform is implicit theft; and failure to perform does not always imply theft, whether implicit or not.
-The concept of implicit theft is confused.
-There is no such thing as implicit theft, nor does Rothbard ever fully define or justify this concept (he also relies on this concept in his discussion of fraud, in Rothbard 1998d, p.
-77, discussed below).
+But as noted above, the right to contract is just an implication of ownership or property rights.
+Contracts are not enforceable because “failure to perform is implicit theft”; and failure to perform does not always imply theft.
+The concept of implicit theft is confused and is not needed to explain contractual title transfers.
+There is no such thing as implicit theft, nor does Rothbard ever fully define or justify this concept (he also relies on this concept in his discussion of fraud, discussed below).

 Another fundamental implication derived from the existence of human action is the uncertainty of the future.
 This must be true because the contrary would completely negate the possibility of action.
 If man knew future events completely, he would never act, since no act of his could change the situation.
 Thus, the fact of action signifies that the future is uncertain to the actors.
-(2009, p.
-7)

-What needs to be recognized is that the status of the $1000 that was transferred to A cannot be determined at a later date.
-It cannot be “presumptively owned” by A for a year—during which time A had full property rights over the $1000 and thus was able to spend it, to transfer ownership of it to a third party as if he owns it—and then be retroactively reclassified in the future depending on future events, like failure to repay the loan.
-A property rights system has to be able to decide in the here and now who owns what (Kinsella 2023c, pp. 24–25 & n.34; Kinsella 2023f, pp. 60–63; Hoppe 2010, pp. 169–70).
-We cannot wait a year to decide whether A really owned the $1000 that was loaned to him, for otherwise he cannot spend it and use it for whatever project he has in mind.
-A must own the $1000 unconditionally and outright.
+It is important to recognize that the status of the $1000 that was transferred to the borrower, and his right to spend or use the funds, cannot be determined at a later date.
+It must be known and determinable at the time the original contract is made.
+The $1000 transferred cannot be “presumptively owned” by the borrower for a year—during which time he had full property rights over the $1000 and thus was able to spend it, to transfer ownership of it to a third party as if he owns it—and then be “retroactively” reclassified in the future depending on future events, like failure to repay the loan.
+A property rights system must be able to decide in the here and now who owns what (Hoppe 2010, pp. 169–70; Kinsella 2023c, pp. 24–25 & n.34; Kinsella 2023f, pp. 60–63).
+The legal system cannot wait a year to decide whether the borrower really owned the $1000 that was loaned to him, for otherwise he cannot spend it and use it for whatever project he has in mind.
+The borrower-transferee must own the $1000 unconditionally and outright at the time of transfer.
 (See also La.
 Civ.
-Code, art.
-1767 et seq.; Levasseur (2009, §2.2-1.1.))
+Code art.
+1767 et seq.; Levasseur 2009, §2.2-1.1.)

 Implicit Theft and Debtor’s Prison

 Rothbard tries to wriggle out of this dilemma by arguing that imprisoning a deadbeat debtor would be disproportionate punishment, but this is clearly a makeweight argument.
 Rothbard cannot on the one had argue that voluntary slavery contracts are unenforceable because the will is inalienable and then argue that one may be imprisoned because of a contractual promise that treats a non-existent and fictional act of “implicit theft” as actual theft.
-If we abandon the idea that contract breachers are “implicit thieves,” then this problem disappears, Rothbard’s opposition to voluntary slavery contracts makes sense once more, and his contract theory becomes more coherent (and Walter Block’s reliance on the TTTC to defend slavery contracts collapses).[14]
+However, if we abandon the idea that contract breachers are “implicit thieves,” then this problem disappears, Rothbard’s opposition to voluntary slavery contracts makes sense once more, and his contract theory becomes more coherent (and Block’s reliance on the TTTC to defend slavery contracts collapses).[12]

 Conclusion

 Conventional theories of contract are unsatisfying because they fail to explain why promises should be binding.
 Reliance based theories fail, for example, because they are circular.
-Contract law is premised on the notion that contracts are binding, even though specific performance is not available as a remedy.
+And contract law is premised on the notion that contracts are binding, even though specific performance is not available as a remedy.
 This means that all contractual obligations really are just ways of transferring ownership of owned things.

 This view of contract also solves the problems of voluntary slavery contracts and debtors’ prison and avoids convoluted arguments for inalienability.
 The framework presented herein also provides a justification for outlawing fraud.